roma-glushko/roma-glushko.github.io/content/thoughts/normal-life/index.md

 How do you imagine a normal life?

 It's like driving a comfortable car.
 You are going well.
 The weather outside is shining.
-You feel calm and everything seems to be under the control.
-You are driving toward your goals and plans.
+You feel calm and everything seems to be under control.
+You are driving towards your goals and plans.
 Nothing stops you!

 Have you ever considered roadblocks, car incidents or getting lost as a part of a normal life?